gdcc/www.gdcc.io/source/services.md

 *** Note: These prices include bank fees.

+*** Note: If you fail to renew your GDCC membership and DataCite DOI service contract, we will be forced to charge a renewal penalty fee of $2000 to reinstate the DOIs to your repository if/when you decide to return.

 For those who are interested please email Jonathan Crabtree at Jonathan_Crabtree@unc.edu to begin the process.

 ## GDCC GitHub Repositories